Liudmila Kovnatskaya: Professional experience

-Shostakovich, Schoenberg, Britten, Purcell, Tippett, Arensky, Balakirev, English music, Russian-English connections, Mikhail Druskin, Albert Schweitzer and the Soviet musical epoch – all these subjects were established by Prof. Kovnatskaya due to her intensive and rigorous nature as a researcher, editor and author of books, proceedings, collections and many-volume editions.

 A separate field of her research and publishing activity is the ‘offering to the Teacher’, who was a famous musicologist and Professor of Leningrad Conservatoire Mikhail Druskin.
 In 2009, thanks to Prof. Kovnatskaya, a two-volume collection was published, entitled “Memory to Mikhail Semenovich Druskin”, which united articles, recollections, biographical materials and correspondence.
 All who knew M. Druskin as a musician, musicologist and teacher took part in the creation of this 1000 page book.
 Furthermore, in addition to this, Liudmila Kovnatskaya led the task of re-publishing works by Druskin and, as a result, realized an extensive project: a 7-volume Collected Works.
 At present, the first volume, “Clavir music”, and the fourth volume, “Igor Stravinsky”, are published.

 In 2002, Liudmila Kovnatskaya received a literary prize and a medal named after Belyaev for the book “Arnold Schoenberg.
 Letters "(Translated by V. G. Schnittke, editor M. Druskin.
 Saint Petersburg, 2001 - 464 p.).
 In 2013 she published the three-volume edition Shostakovich at the Leningrad Conservatory: 1919–1930), which was awarded the title “Book of the Year - 2013” ("Musical Review" newspaper).
 In 2013, Liudmila Kovnatskaya received the title "Person of the Year - 2013" (newspaper "Musical Review").
 In 2016 she received the "RESONANCE" prize for her contribution to the development of musical and theatrical criticism (Diaghilev Festival, Perm, June 2016).